mvujovich/IA22/README.md

 ### TODOs (ordered):
 - Add profile photo functionality and fix profile views accordingly
-- Add ability to update/edit profile information (with Firebase)
 - Add sidebar to main home page that opens smoothly
 - Sort posts chronologically for all table views of posts
 - Add checkboxes for categories in the upload view